-When you first learn to ride a bike you often have training wheels as your support.
-As you learn new skills for business or life you normally start by learning.
-This can be by going through training modules, watching someone, reading and implement.
+When you first learn to ride a bike, you often have training wheels as your support.
+As you learn new skills for business or life, you normally start by learning.
+This can be done by going through training modules, watching someone, reading and implementing.
 Just observing and learning how to do something.

-There are times when your training wheels are removed that you still feel unbalanced.
-During these times you may have family members or friends to support you.
-In life and business, you too have support.
-From time to time mentors offer guidance, or you may reach out to on and offline support groups.
-Just like when you learnt to ride a bike, support is never far away.
+There are times when your training wheels are removed and you still feel unbalanced.
+During these times, you may have family members and friends to support you.
+In life and business, you, too, have support.
+From time to time, mentors offer guidance, or you may reach out to on and offline support groups.
+Just like when you learn to ride a bike, support is never far away.

 Step 2 – Vision.

-When cycling you need to keep your eyes focused straight ahead in the direction you are going.
+When cycling, you need to focus straight ahead in the direction you are going.
 Not looking where you are going could result in crashing.
-Crashing into a tree, a person or even riding off the path.
+Crashing into a tree, a person, or even riding off the path.

-Vision is required in life and in business too.
+Vision is required in life and in business, too.
 Without a goal, you have no path to stay focused on.
-In fact like a child learning to ride, you may find yourself adjusting your focus and searching for clarity.
-Consequently, if it is clarity of vision that you seek, I wrote a post on three steps to create your future vision.
+In fact, like a child learning to ride, you may find yourself adjusting your focus and searching for clarity.
+Consequently, if you seek clarity of vision, I wrote a post on three steps to create your future vision.

 Step 3 – Fall

-If you’ve had children, you’ll know as well as I do the tears and crying when they fall off the bike.
-However, with a helping hand to wipe away the tears they soon jump back on and try again.
+If you’ve had children, you’ll know the tears and crying when they fall off the bike as well as I do.
+However, with a helping hand to wipe away the tears, they soon jump back on and try again.

 Step 4 – Swerve

-When out cycling you would seldom have only a straight path and no obstacles.
+When out cycling, you would seldom have only a straight path and no obstacles.
 There will be corners, junctions and people or items to serve around.
-As you serve on your bike you may go slightly off balance and need to adjust your speed, positioning or course.
+As you serve on your bike, you may go slightly off balance and need to adjust your speed, positioning or course.
 This is the same in life.
-Things come along in life that causes us to go off balance.
+Things come along in life that cause us to go off balance.
 Things like job loss, exams, illness, fear of the unknown.

 Last year, I changed direction away from university study for a while.
-I needed some time out to think about the degree and reasons I’m studying and how it was going to link to self employment.
-So, I paused university study and focussed on learning digital skills via an online education platform.
+I needed some time out to think about the degree and reasons I’m studying and how it was going to link to self-employment or full-time work.
+So, I paused my university studies and focussed on learning digital skills via an online education platform.

-More often than not life changes with small adjustments, that accumulate.
-If these adjustments are positive it is great.
-If negative then you may fall, however with the help of friends, family mentors you can get back on track.
+More often than not, life changes with small adjustments that accumulate.
+If these adjustments are positive, it is great.
+If negative, then you may fall, however, with the help of friends, and family mentors, you can get back on track.
 It is possible to deal with obstacles in life and take back control

 Did you ever ride your bike with no hands?